 Tom Ingram is one of the most perspective young British racing drivers.
 Until the age of 24, Tom participated in more than 260 car races (not including go-karts), collecting few championship titles in the various classes of the Ginetta championships.

 Since 2014, Ingram competes in the British Touring Car Championship.
-He scored his maiden BTCC victory in the opening race of the 2016 season at Brands Hatch.
+He scored nine BTCC victories so far, finishing best in the championship in the second place in 2018.

 Spraying champagne is something usual for Tom Ingram